M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 3 active-X
+Version 9.6 Revision 4 active-X

-Fix a bug in new If End If
-Fix a bug with iterators for Com objects when using _NewEnum
+some fixes on For object {}

 From version 9.0 revision 50: